Noise Levels in Downtown Conneaut, Conneaut, OH | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Eastern Downtown Conneaut sounds about 42% louder than Northern Downtown Conneaut to the human ear, a 5.1 dBA gap.
+To the human ear, noise in southeastern Downtown Conneaut sounds about 53% louder than in northern Downtown Conneaut, a 6.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Main St do you need to be?